flatironinstitute/CryoLike/docs/source/usage/usage.rst

 "templates" (possible rotations and translations of projections of the 3D structure).

+There are four main steps of a CryoLike run:

+#.
+Setting the imaging and CryoLike parameters
+   **[TODO: explain and reference]**
+#.
+Generating the templates by projecting
+   the 3D structures into 2D space
+#.
+Converting the particles into CryoLike's
+   internal representation
+#.
+Running the comparison

-Data files
+Generated files
-##########
+#################

-The two data types--known structures and experimental images--give rise to two types of data files:
+The first three steps of this process emit several types of files.
+Template generation and particle conversion create two types of data files:

 - *Templates*, which are sets of 2D projections of a 3D structure or map at known viewing angles (poses), and
 - *Images*, or stacks of experimentally-captured cryoEM particle images

-The user should begin by setting the imaging and CryoLike parameters **[TODO: explain and reference]**

-Then, the user must *generate the Templates* by projecting the 3D structures into 2D space, and *convert the particles* into a representation that CryoLike can handle.

-The output of these processes are the parameter files, and the Image and Template files being compared.
 These are stored as `.pt` (Pytorch Tensor) files.
 We commonly refer to them as "stacks," since they usually contain many images per file.

-In addition to the Images and Templates files, CryoLike also stores *metadata* files that describe how to interpret these images.
+In addition, the first step creates collection(s) of parameters that describe how to interpret the images.
+These parameter files are collectively called *metadata* files.
 Metadata includes:

 - Data that is relevant to both file types (such as the Cartesian-space and Fourier-space discretization grids used to